rusalka013/recommendation_project/README.md

 ## Overview

-For this project we will be analizing MovieLens data in order to develop a better performing recommendation system that will generate Top-N recommended movies to a client.
+For this project we will be analyzing MovieLens data in order to develop a better performing recommendation system that will generate Top-N recommended movies to a client.

 The objective:

 * to develop a Top-N movie recommendations for existing clients with an improved Cumulative Hit Rate (to ~ 0.05) for ratings >= 4.0.

+Stakeholder:

+* Engineering team

 ## Business Problem

 A movie streaming company is looking to fine-tune its recommendation system.
 After a recent survey and a followed up research it is finding that its current recommendation system is too overwhelming to clients and presents too many options (Top-N = 100) with some that are clearly irrelevant.
 Low engagement is also indicated by a low Hit Rate (0.01) of top recommenders.

 One of the main pain points for this project is a lack of active environment (a website) to perform A/B testing which would be the ultimate test for a new system.
-The second pain point is the lack of implicit data such as munites watched, clicks, browsing history, etc.
+The second pain point is the lack of implicit data such as minutes watched, clicks, browsing history, etc.

 ## Data Understanding and Methods